xp44mm/Notebook/Document Object Model/Altering the DOM with JavaScript.md

 // ]
 ```

 Here’s the important part.

-`querySelectorAll` returns a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList) (even though it looks like an array).
+`querySelectorAll` returns a NodeList (even though it looks like an array).

-If you’re only working with modern browsers, you can get individual elements within the Nodelist with a `NodeList.forEach` call.
+If you’re only working with modern browsers, you can get individual elements within the NodeList with a `NodeList.forEach` call.

 If you’re working with older browsers, you need to convert the NodeList into an Array before looping through it with a forEach call.
 The easiest way to do so is to use `Array.from()`.